techydude2/Action-Sheet/README.md

 [sheet showContent: self.actionsView inView: self.view];
 ```
 If you want to be efficient, it's perfectly fine to re-use an ActionSheet instance.
-Also, note that the size of the UIView being presented in ActionSheet can be any size as long as it fits on the screen.
+The size of the UIView being presented in ActionSheet can be any size as long as it fits on the screen.

 Limitations: